 38.3.22.1 General

 Co-SR is a technique where multiple APs transmit simultaneously DL MU PPDUs using the mechanism of transmit power control as defined in (TBD).
-All the PPDUs start and end at the same time as indicated by the sharing AP.
+All the PPDUs start and end at the same time.

 38.3.22.2 Supported Co-SR Modes and PPDU types

 UHR Co-SR supports two modes of operation.
 Mode 1 supports transmitting of UHR MU PPDU and EHT MU PPDU from participating APs.
 Mode 2 supports transmitting of UHR MU PPDU from all the participating APs.
-The content of the UHR preamble across all the PPDUs transmitted by the participating APs shall be aligned as described in 38.3.14 (UHR Preamble).
+The content of the UHR preamble across all the PPDUs transmitted by the participating APs shall be as described in 38.3.15 (UHR Preamble).

 38.3.22.2.1 Co-SR Mode 1

-In Co-SR mode 1 the following combinations of the PPDUs are supported:
+In Co-SR mode 1, the following combinations of the PPDUs are supported:

 sharing AP transmits UHR MU PPDU and shared AP transmits EHT MU PPDU

 sharing AP transmits EHT MU PPDU and shared AP transmits UHR MU PPDU

 sharing and shared APs transmit EHT MU PPDU

+In this mode the L-STF, L-LTF, L-SIG and RL-SIG fields shall have identical content across all participating AP.

 38.3.22.2.1 Co-SR Mode 2

-In Co-SR mode 2 sharing and shared APs transmit UHR MU PPDU.
+In Co-SR mode 2, sharing and shared APs transmit UHR MU PPDU.
+In this mode the L-STF, L-LTF, L-SIG, RL-SIG and U-SIG fields shall have identical content across all participating APs and shall be transmitted by all participating APs

 38.3.22.3 Number of APs, STAs and spatial streams in a Co-SR PPDU